 - Account number from a mortgage or home equity loan, a car loan, or a credit card—that also needs to be in your name

 The great thing about the online tool is that it updates interest and penalties every 24 hours which makes the data reliable.
 You can also view or print transcripts here.
 If you would like to request the transcript to be mailed to you, it would take five to ten days.
-Payments made usually takes one to three weeks to post.
+Payments made usually take one to three weeks to post.

 The tool is available during the following days and times: